Rajasbhagat/RAG-Techniques/README.md

 The goal is simple: provide code that is readable, modifiable, and educational.
 By focusing on the fundamentals, this project helps demystify RAG and makes it easier to understand how it really works.

-## Update: 📢

-- (12-May-2025) Added a new notebook on how to handle big data using Knowledge Graphs.
-- (27-April-2025) Added a new notebook which finds best RAG technique for a given query (Simple RAG + Reranker + Query Rewrite).
-- (20-Mar-2025) Added a new notebook on RAG with Reinforcement Learning.
-- (07-Mar-2025) Added 20 RAG techniques to the repository.

 ## 🚀 What's Inside?